By Pablo Gil

-As the Cuban revolution began, Ramón’s wife Julia sent copies of master tapes to New York.
-She was able to save about eighty percent of Panart’s catalogue.
+As the Cuban revolution began, Ramón’s wife, Julia, sent copies of master tapes to New York.
+She was able to save about eighty percent of Panart’s catalog.
 Ramón did not want to leave his record company, so he sent his two daughters and wife to the United States.
 Julia then devised a scheme to get Ramón out of Cuba and into the United States.
 In 1961, Castro’s regime took over Panart.
 Julia and Ramón then settled in Miami.
 Julia started a record factory in Hialeah with Ramón’s brother Galo.
-Though the record label was not as successful as Panart, the music produced became nostalgia for the Cuban refugees and was a reminder of the good times before Cuba fell into communist hands.
+Though the record label was not as successful as Panart, the music produced was a source of nostalgia for the Cuban refugees and was a reminder of the good times before Cuba fell into communist hands.
 Ramón passed away from a heart aneurysm on March 15, 1986.

 Acquisition Method: Gifts of Julia R. Sabat, 1990, 2001, and 2003.